Original Review date: August 2015. Tested with Suunto Smart HR Strap and 1.5 – 2.4.1 firmware (updated August 2017)

 So far Ambit3 formal trail testing has covered over 560km on 66 separate days on the surveyed courses.
 A number of the activities were also specifically planned to assess the impact of poor satellite coverage (via tools that give Geometric Dilution of Precision).
 Potential GDoP was logged for every activity to better make comparisons across models.

 During testing multiple GPS devices are carried as a means of validation, if all units have a bad GPS day then a tin foil hat is donned.
 Though some days with poor GDoP potential saw all units a little degraded, no testing days saw GPS chaos across all models.
+Post FW upgrade outings we often a bit of a write off and were discarded.

 The positional accuracy of the Ambit3 was pretty impressive across all conditions encountered.
 In unobstructed GPS conditions the median offset was 1.3 metres (mean 1.6).
 The Ambit3 also had the best performance in limited survey conditions with a median offset of 1.7m (mean 2.2m).

-Ambit3 distribution of accuracy against surveyed courses
+Ambit3 distribution of accuracy against unsurveyed courses

 The Ambit3’s performance in limited conditions is further demonstrated in truly difficult conditions courses (heavy tree cover, steep terrain, gorges) where it is the best performer so far.
 Repeats a the 8km circuit had a median relative offset of 3.75m (mean 4.7m) with 19% of points greater than 10m.